Mahmoudz/Porto/README.md

 <a id="Containers-Interactions"></a>
 #### Containers Communication

+Containers can communicate with each other in a variety of ways within the same Section:

-- A Container MAY depends on one or many other Containers. *(Wihin the same Section.)*
+- A Container may depend on one or many other Containers.
-- A Controller MAY call Tasks from another Container.
+- A Controller may call Tasks from another Container.
-- A Model MAY have a relationship with a Model from another Containers.
+- A Model may have a relationship with a Model from another Container.
-- Other forms of communications are also possible, such as via Events and Commands.
+- Other forms of communication are also possible, such as via Events and Commands.

-*If you use Event based communcations between containers, you could use the same mechanism after spliting your code base into multi services.*
+*If you use Event-based communication between Containers, you can use the same mechanism after splitting your codebase into multiple services.*

-> Note: If you're not familiar with separating your code into Modules/Domains, or for some reason you don't prefer that approach.
-You can create your entire Application in a single Container.
-(Not recommended but absolutely possible).
+Note that if you're not familiar with separating your code into Modules/Domains or if you prefer not to use that approach, you can create your entire Application in a single Container.
+However, this is not recommended and may not be as scalable or maintainable over time.